rkgIITBh/data-structures.github.io/HTML/redBlackTrees.md

 <p align="center">
 <img src="../images/redBlackTree1.jpg">
 </p>
 The black height of the above tree is 3.
-Every path from root to any leaf node has exactly 3 black colored nodes.
+Every path from the root to any leaf node has exactly 3 black-colored nodes.
 The black height of node 8 is two.
 All leaf nodes are external nodes.
 A leaf node does not store actual elements.
 However, the presence of external nodes makes the tree strictly binary.
-Therefore, a red black tree is not only a self-balancing BST but also a strictly binary tree.
+Therefore, a red-black tree is not only a self-balancing BST but also a strictly binary tree.

 The black height of a red black tree <i>T</i> with root <i>r</i> is denoted by <i>bh(r)</i>.
 We can prove the following property about black height.